-50% of HMC independent schools offer boarding in some form and educate over 121,000 boarding students, two thirds of all boarders in independent schools in the UK*.
+51% of HMC independent schools offer boarding in some form and educate 124,502 boarding students*.

 A modern boarding school feels like a home away from home.
 Detailed feedback from government regulated inspection of boarding schools reveals that boarding is incredibly popular with children and parents.
 With a variety of boarding options tailored to fit your family’s lifestyle, budget and location, and schools buzzing with activity around the clock, it has never been a better time to board and the boarding experience has never been more accessible or dynamic.
 Families can choose from full boarding, weekly boarding and flexi-boarding, where students can opt to stay at school for up to three nights per week.
 Weekly and flexi-boarding are becoming more popular as families have increasingly busy work schedules.

 The range of HMC independent schools offering boarding is equally as diverse as our day schools: co-educational, single-sex or “diamond”; rural or urban; outstanding in specialist areas, such as sport, music, art or drama; academically challenging and successful, but all with a sharp focus on the individual needs of each child.